Siubuk123/Online_shopping_MS_SQL_analysis/README.md

 ## Stage 2: Business Analysis (`02_business_analysis.sql`)

-The second phase of the project focuses on extracting actionable business value from the newly structured database.
-By leveraging advanced T-SQL querying techniques, the script uncovers customer behavior patterns, revenue drivers, and product performance.

-### Key Analytical Reports

-## Stage 2: Business Analysis (`02_business_analysis.sql`)

 The second phase of the project is dedicated to extracting actionable business intelligence from the structured database.
 The analysis covers sales trends, product performance, purchasing behavior, and advanced customer segmentation.

 ### Key Analytical Reports & Insights